Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes

 \subsection{Stochastic volatility and the Heston model}

-In a stochastic volatility model the asset process is given, in a risk neutral-measure, by the SDE:
+In a stochastic volatility model the asset process is given, in a risk neutral-measure, by the SDE

 where $v_t$ is some continuous stochastic variance process.
-By Dubins-Schwarz theorem (\cite{KaratzasShreve}, chapter 3, theorem 4.6), any continuous martingale $M_t$ can be written as $M_t= W_{\langle M_t \rangle}$ for a certain Brownian motion $W_t$, which implies that the DTC structure of a stochastic volatility model corresponds to a standard Brownian motion $W_t$ time-changed by $T_t$ as in (\ref{T}).
-In order to explicitly express the characteristic function $\Phi_{t_0}(z,w)$ we must make a specific choice for the dynamics (\ref{Heston}).
+By the Dubins and Schwarz's theorem any continuous martingale $M_t$ can be written as $M_t= W_{\langle M \rangle_t}$ for a certain Brownian motion $W_t$, which implies that the DTC structure of a stochastic volatility model corresponds to a standard Brownian motion $W_t$ time-changed by $T_t$ as in (\ref{T}).
+In order to explicitly express the characteristic function $\Phi_{t_0}(z,w)$ we must make a specific choice for the dynamics in (\ref{Heston}).
 For instance, we can make the popular choice of selecting a square-root (CIR) equation for the instantaneous variance:

-for positive constants $\alpha, \theta, \eta$ and a Brownian motion $W^2_t$ linearly correlated with $W^2_t$ having correlation coefficient $\rho$.
-For $\tilde S_t$ to be well-defined, the parameters $ \alpha, \theta, \eta>0$ need to satisfy the \emph{Feller condition} $2 \alpha \theta \geq \eta^2$.
-The system of SDEs (\ref{Heston})-(\ref{HestonDyn}) is the model by Heston in \cite{Heston}.
-As we change to the measure $\mathbb{Q}(z,w)$, application of the complex-plane version of Girsanov's theorem and a simple algebraic manipulation reveals that the leverage-neutral dynamics $v_t^z$ of $v_t$ are of the same form of (\ref{HestonDyn}), but with parameters:
+for positive constants $\alpha, \theta, \eta$ and a Brownian motion $W^2_t$ linearly correlated with $W^1_t$ through a correlation coefficient $\rho$.
+For $S_t$ to be well-defined, the parameters $ \alpha, \theta$, and $\eta$ need to satisfy the \emph{Feller condition} $2 \alpha \theta \geq \eta^2$.
+The system of SDEs (\ref{Heston})-(\ref{HestonDyn}) is the model by Heston (1993).
+As we change to the measure $\mathbb{Q}(z,w)$, the application of the complex-plane version of Girsanov's theorem and a simple algebraic manipulation reveals that the leverage-neutral dynamics $v_t^z$ of $v_t$ are of the same form as (\ref{HestonDyn}), but with parameters:

-(see also Carr and Wu \cite{CarrWu}).
-Using equation (\ref{generallaplace}), we determine $\Phi_{t_0}$ as\footnote{In \cite{Torricelli}, this author has independently found $\Phi_{t_0}$ in the Heston model by augmenting the SDE system associated to the problem (\ref{Heston})-(\ref{HestonDyn}) with the equation $ d I_t = v_t dt$, and solved the associated Fourier-transformed parabolic equation via the usual Feynman-Kac argument.
-As it has to be, the two approaches coincide.}:
+(see also Carr and Wu 2004).
+Using equation (\ref{generallaplace}), we determine $\Phi_{t_0}$ as follows\footnote{Torricelli (2013) has independently found $\Phi_{t_0}$ for the Heston model by augmenting the SDE system (\ref{Heston})-(\ref{HestonDyn}) with the equation $ d I_t = v_t dt$, and solved the associated Fourier-transformed parabolic equation via the usual Feynman-Kac argument.
+As has to be the case, the two approaches coincide.}:

-where $ \mathcal L^z_{ \Delta T}$ indicates the transform with respect to $v_t^z$ and it is well-known analytically (Dufresne, \cite{Dufresne}).
+where $ \mathcal L^z_{ \Delta T}$ indicates the transform with respect to $v_t^z$ which is well-known analytically (e.g. Dufresne, 2001).
 The case $T_t=t$ reverts back to the Black-Scholes model, when (\ref{hestonPhi}) collapses to (\ref{BS}) with $\sigma^2=v_0$.